-Comparing Costs of Living at Home or Senior Living Community
+Comparing Costs of Aging in Place vs the Cost of Senior Living Community

 You’re not alone if you think there’s no place like home as you age.
-In fact, a new AARP Home and Community Preferences survey shows that 77 percent of adults 50 and older want to remain in their homes for the long term.
-If you’ve paid off your mortgage like millions of seniors, or you’re getting close to paying it off, you may feel even more strongly that aging in your own home is an economical solution.
+In fact, a new AARP Home and Community Preferences survey shows that 77 percent of adults 50 and older want to remain in at home for the long term.
+If you’ve paid off your mortgage like millions of seniors, or you’re getting close to paying it off, you may feel even more strongly that aging at home is an economical solution.
 However, the cost of living in your own home as you age can be steep.

-Follow along as we compare the costs of remaining at home with making the move to a senior living community and decide for yourself.
+Follow along as we compare the costs of aging at home versus aging in a retirement community in Virginia Beach with senior living options, and then decide for yourself.

 Maintaining Your Own Home vs. Senior Living Community Costs

-Aging in place: Homeowners can’t escape the onslaught of bills for property taxes, homeowner’s insurance, monthly utilities, TV/internet, security systems, etc. What’s more, some of these bill amounts are variable, so it’s often difficult to predict your expenses from month to month.
+Aging at home: Homeowners can’t escape the onslaught of bills for property taxes, homeowner’s insurance, monthly utilities, TV/internet, security systems, etc. What’s more, some of these bill amounts are variable, so it’s often difficult to predict your expenses from month to month.

-Modifying Your Home for Safety and Access vs. Senior Living Community Costs
+Modifying Your Home for Safety vs. Senior Living Community Costs

 Senior living community: Apartments and common areas in a senior living community are specifically designed to address the changing needs of residents.
 Wide doorways, safety bars, non-slip surfaces, and single-floor units are among the features you can expect, along with elevators, ramps, hallway rails and more.
 Residents will tell you that worry-free living is the best kind of lifestyle.

-Food, Fun and Membership Costs vs. Senior Living Community Costs
+Food, Fun and Membership Costs vs. Retirement Community Costs

 Aging in place: When retirees make a list of anticipated expenses, they quickly realize that groceries, entertainment, Uber rides, and fitness club memberships add up to a big chunk of change.
 Cuts may need to be made and social and fitness activities are often the first to be eliminated.
 Losing these aspects of life isn’t just disappointing, it can lead to increased health risks like depression, heart disease and more.